United Kingdom invocation of Article 50 of the Treaty on European Union: Necessity of invoking Article 50

 The British government stated that they would expect a leave vote to be followed by withdrawal, not by a second vote.
 In a leaflet sent out before the referendum, the British government stated "This is your decision.
 The Government will implement what you decide."

 Although Cameron stated during the campaign that he would invoke Article 50 straight away in the event of a leave victory, he refused to allow the Civil Service to make any contingency plans, something the Foreign Affairs Select Committee later described as "an act of gross negligence".

 Unlike the Parliamentary Voting System and Constituencies Act 2011, which contained provisions for an "alternative vote" system which would have become operative only if approved by the voting result in the referendum held under the Act, the European Union Referendum Act 2015 did not state that the government could lawfully invoke Article 50 without a further authorising Act of Parliament.

 Following the referendum result, Cameron announced before the Conservative Party conference that he would resign by October, and that it would be for the incoming prime minister to invoke Article 50.
 He said that "A negotiation with the European Union will need to begin under a new Prime Minister, and I think it is right that this new Prime Minister takes the decision about when to trigger Article 50 and start the formal and legal process of leaving the EU."

-After a court case, the government introduced a bill that was passed as the European Union (Notification of Withdrawal) Act 2017.
+Following a court case, the government introduced a bill that was passed as the European Union (Notification of Withdrawal) Act 2017.